 A groundswell is often identified by a wave period of more than 15 seconds, while locally generated wind swells have a time between waves of less than 11 seconds.

-The groundswell owes its name to the fact the energy of long period wave extends down, and comes into contact with the ocean floor earlier, at a depth of around 1,000 feet, while wind swells only touch the bottom of the sea at about 50 feet.
+The groundswell owes its name to the fact the energy of long period waves extends down and comes into contact with the ocean floor earlier, at a depth of around 1,000 feet, while wind swells only touch the bottom of the sea at about 50 feet.

 Groundswells have always been connected with exceptional surfing conditions because long-period waves travel from a long distance and carry a lot of energy.